Script-Kitties-CA/Script-Kitties-CA.github-io/README.md

 ```

 ## Deployment
 Deployment of this website is done using GitHub Actions to GitHub Pages.
-The pipeline is triggered when commits are merged to the `main` branch.
+The pipeline is triggered when commits are merged to the `main` branch of this repository.

-You can view any current workflows under the [Actions](https://github.com/Script-Kitties-CA/script-kitties-ca.github.io/actions) tab above.
+You can view any current workflows under the [Actions](https://github.com/Script-Kitties-CA/script-kitties-ca.github.io/actions) tab located above.